Medical Summary

 Consular Travel Advice

 A state of emergency, declared in response to terrorism, is in place in North Sinai.
-Consular sites advise against travel to North Sinai.
-Travelers who are in North Sinai despite consular warnings against travel should maintain a high level of security awareness, carry a fully charged communication device, follow the advice of local authorities (including on how to handle health care emergencies), and monitor the situation through local media and embassy communications.
+Consular sites recommend against travel to North Sinai.
+Travelers who are in North Sinai despite consular warnings should maintain a high level of security awareness, carry a fully charged communication device, follow the advice of local authorities (including on how to handle health care emergencies), and monitor the situation through local media and embassy communications.

 Terrorism Risk